 - A lack of Personal Protective Equipment (PPE).

-Whatever caused you to be injured as a forklift driver, if somebody else’s negligence was the cause you could be entitled to compensation so please contact our team for their expert opinion.
+Whatever caused you to be injured as a forklift driver, if someone else’s negligence was the cause you could be entitled to compensation so please contact our team for their expert opinion.

 Other forklift accidents you could be compensated for